 The 2017 Legislature passed Engrossed House Bill (EHB) 2242 to meet its obligation to fully fund basic education for public schools.
 In addition to other education-related requirements, this bill makes changes to:

 - Certain voter-approved property taxes imposed by school districts.

 - State funding for certain school districts.

 In 2018, the Legislature made additional changes to lower the levy rate for taxes payable in 2019.

 EHB 2242 temporarily changes the state levy from a budget-based system to a rate-based system.
 The rate for taxes due in 2018 through 2021 will be fixed at $2.70 per $1,000 of market value.

-The new legislation divides the state levy into two parts.
-The first part (Part 1) functions much like the current state levy.
+The legislation divides the state levy into two parts.
+The first part (Part 1) functions much like the previous state levy.
 The rate established for tax year 2018 will be frozen and used for taxes due for the remainder of the rate-based period (2019-2021).

 Important: This example assumes the assessed value is at 100 percent of true market value.
 Actual state rates will vary by county.

 In 2019, maintenance and operations levies proposed by local school districts and approved by voters will be replaced by enrichment levies.
 Enrichment levies are capped at the lesser of $1.50 per $1,000 of assessed value or $2,500 per full-time equivalent student.
 Beginning in 2020, the maximum dollar per student portion of this limitation is increased by inflation.